xailabs/addLogger/README.md

 # @xailabs/logger

 A class decorator that adds a `logger` object to instances.
-The logger object prepends a name to all output.
+The logger object prepends a name to all of its output.

+Very usefull when working with many different components, or sources of log messages in general.

 Documentation: [https://xailabs.github.io/logger/](https://xailabs.github.io/logger/)